Hukbalahap rebellion: Background

 During the Japanese occupation of the Philippines, the Hukbalahap created a resistance army consisting largely of peasant farmers against the Japanese forces in Central Luzon.
-The Huk Resistance, as it became popularly known, created a stronghold against the Japanese in the villages through guerrilla warfare.
+The Huk resistance, as it became popularly known, created a stronghold against the Japanese in the villages through guerrilla warfare.
 During this time, the area was heavily protected by Huks, and Huk justice reigned.

 The aftermath of the liberation from Japan was characterized by chaos.
 The Philippine government, prompted by the United States of America, disarmed and arrested the Huks for allegedly being communists.
 Harassment and abuses against peasant activists became common as United States Army Forces in the Far East (USAFFE) and the Philippine Constabulary (civilian police) hunted them.
 Civilian casualties were substantial and the Huks decided to retreat into the mountains and to their guerrilla lifestyle.

 Pre-war social change in Central Luzon

-The late 1800s and early 1900s saw the opening up of the Philippine market to the US economy due to American victory in both the Spanish–American War in 1898 and the Philippine–American War in 1902.
+The late 1800s and early 1900s saw the opening up of the Philippine market to the US economy due to American victories in the Spanish–American War in 1898 and the Philippine–American War in 1902.
 The arrival of the Americans was characterized by the expansion of capitalism already introduced by the Spaniards in the encomienda system; there was an exponential increase in the amount of free trade between the Philippines and the United States of America.
-Landowners favored cash crops for export to the US, such as tobacco and sugar cane, over the usual rice or cereals, resulting in lesser supply of staple foods for the peasant farmers.
+Landowners favored cash crops for export to the US, such as tobacco and sugar cane, over the usual rice or cereals, resulting in a smaller supply of staple foods for the peasant farmers.

 This period saw the collapse of the social structures maintained under the Spanish for more than three centuries.
 Landowners had previously attended social functions such as the weddings and baptisms of their tenants, sponsored food during fiestas and conducted land inspections.
 Landlords helped them in times of distress, especially financial ones, and were seen as protectors from friars and government officials.

 Patterns of farm management also changed.
 Traditional landowners wanted to modernize their farms and employ tenant-farmers as wage-earners with legal contracts in order to maximize their profit.
 This changed the social relations of the countryside, as indicated by comments from a landowner in Nueva Ecija:

 As landowners turned their estates over the cash crops, the haciendas were left to caretakers.
 There was a growing unrest among the peasantry, which was characterized by small protests against their own landlords.
 This situation was especially true in the Central Luzon area of the Philippines.
 The sudden and extreme gap between the landlord and the tenant was the main cause of the peasant unrest.